Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Removed the attack(Monster) function from the Monster class
 - Removed moveWithSuccessfulChase from the Monster class since it was redundant with attemptMove
 - Privatized all functions of the derived classes of the Monster class

+8/27:

+- Fixed resolution adjusting, it now works correctly when adjusting sizes in windowed and fullscreen